 Are one-on-one meetings held?

 Yes.
 It is no secret that, at this kind of event, what goes on outside of the official meeting is often just as important for a minister as what happens inside.
-A large number of bilateral meetings are conducted between countries, industry leaders, and senior representatives of the IEA.
+A large number of bilateral meetings are conducted involving countries, industry leaders, and senior representatives of the IEA.

 Who runs the meeting?

 In 2015, the US Secretary of Energy, H.E.
-Dr. Ernest Moniz, served as the ministerial Chair; in 2013 Turkey held the chair for the first time ever.
+Dr. Ernest Moniz, served as the Ministerial Chair; in 2013 Turkey held the chair for the first time ever.